 This adorable Cat Lady pattern isn't vintage, but the style certainly is.
 It might be the open lines of the kitty, the dainty florals, or perhaps the overall charm, but this pattern feels like you stepped back in time.
 Designer Sarah Milligan offers the pattern in both PDF format and as a kit that comes ready to stitch with the design printed on the fabric.

 Cat Lady Hand Embroidery Pattern from I Heart Stitch ArtContinue to 5 of 10 below.

 Updated Vintage Stitching Pattern

 Shirley from Hudson's Holidays started with a public domain vintage pattern of an embroidery hoop and then added some irreverent text.
 It's a perfect combination of old and new.
 Even if you prefer a more traditional design, this is a great source for cute vintage and primitive-style patterns.

 Vintage-Style Peony Hand Embroidery Design

 For embroidery with a classic vintage style, look to DMC's growing collection of free patterns.
 This single peony design is new but looks like it's from the past.
 It's also one of several peony patterns in a series.
-They would look beautiful stitched and displayed together!Continue to 8 of 11 below.
+They would look beautiful stitched and displayed together.